Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 \section{Experimental Results and Comparisons}

-In this section, our proposed design is evaluated for one individual Conv layer as well as four CNN classifiers on CIFAR-10/100 datasets.
+In this section, our proposed design is evaluated for one individual Conv layer as well as four variants of plain-20 classifier on CIFAR-10/100 datasets and ResNet-50 over ImageNet.
 Our design is compared with the classic Gazelle \parencite{Gazelle}, Cheetah \parencite{Cheetah}, and ConvFHE \parencite{ConvFHE}, which are among the most efficient existing designs.
-Codes have been borrowed from the Lattigo Library \parencite{lattigoLibrary} and modified to implement our proposed designs.
+To facilitate a fair comparison with ConvFHE, which was originally implemented in Go, the Lattigo library \parencite{lattigoLibrary}, which supports various HE schemes in Go, was utilized to integrate our proposed scheme into the existing framework.
+Gazelle and Cheetah were implemented in C++.
 All experiments were conducted by running a single thread on the Owens Cluster of Ohio Supercomputer Center \parencite{OSC} with 128GB of memory and an Intel Xeon E5-2680 V4 processor-based supercomputer.